 - 415-3 THE MIDDLE SCHOOL LEARNER.
 Addresses characteristics of young adolescent learners and implications for instruction.
 Meets Illinois requirements for middle school endorsement, and is designed for pre-service or in-service teachers.
 Prerequisites: EDUC 305; EPFR 380; 381, or graduate standing. - 451-3 GENDER AND EDUCATION.
-Policies and practices related to sex-role stereotyping, teacher expectations and gender, curricular bias, discrimination, personnel policies, strategies for change. - 501-3 RESEARCH METHODS .
+Policies and practices related to sex-role stereotyping, teacher expectations and gender, curricular bias, discrimination, personnel policies, strategies for change. - 501-3 RESEARCH METHODS.
 Analysis of educational research methods.
 Focus on conceptual, methodological and practical issues addressing both quantitative and qualitative methodologies as related to current educational issues. - 510-3 THE SCHOOL AND THE URBAN COMMUNITY.
 Crises and conflicts in education in urban areas; social stratification which has accompanied development of massive urban areas and schools.
-Prerequisite: consent of instructor. - 515-3 ADVANCED EDUCATIONAL PSYCHOLOGY.
+Prerequisite: consent of instructor. - 515-3 ISSUES IN LEARNING THEORY.
 Educational implications arising from major theoretical perspectives on learning.
-Emphasis on cognitive processes, learning strategies, principles of human development and human behavior.
-Prerequisite: undergraduate course in educational psychology. - 520-3 ANALYSIS OF EDUCATIONAL ISSUES: PHILOSOPHICAL-HISTORICAL FOUNDATIONS.
+Course will take an in-depth look at selected topics in the field. - 520-3 ANALYSIS OF EDUCATIONAL ISSUES: PHILOSOPHICAL-HISTORICAL FOUNDATIONS.
 Selected educational problems and issues.
 Philosophic-historic perspective. - 521-3 ANALYSIS OF EDUCATIONAL ISSUES: SOCIO-CULTURAL FOUNDATIONS.
 Selected educational problems and issues.
 Socio-cultural perspectives. - 525-3 COMPARATIVE EDUCATION.
 Cross-cultural analysis of educational dynamics and systems in their social and historical contexts.
 Emphasis on comparative methodology.